drtychai/penum/README.md

 - (if possible) Look into possible integration for populating/producing a `.burp` with info

 ### Misc
-- Fix paths to allow execution from any directory
-- Improve container
 - Integrate custom recon-ng module
 - DB integration
 - (Way down the road) Some way of visualizing data